rancher/Rancher-Plugin-gMSA/docs/gettingstarted.md

 3. Navigate to `Apps & Marketplace -> Charts`; you should see three charts under the Repository you created:  `Windows GMSA Webhook`, `Rancher gMSA CCG Plugin`, and `Rancher gMSA Account Provider`.
 4. Install `Rancher gMSA CCG Plugin`
 5. Install `Rancher gMSA Account Provider`
-6. Optionally install `Rancher GMSA Webhook`
+6. Optionally install `Windows GMSA Webhook`

-> **Note**: While installing the `Rancher GMSA Webhook` is optional, it is strongly recommended as it greatly improves the experience of working with multiple gMSAs within Kubernetes.
+> **Note**: While installing the `Windows GMSA Webhook` is optional, it is strongly recommended as it greatly improves the experience of working with multiple gMSAs within Kubernetes.

 ### In a normal Kubernetes cluster (via running Helm 3 locally)